LF-Decentralized-Trust-Mentorships/mentorship-program/docs/index.md

 # Funding

-Mentees may be eligible to receive funding for training or other materials needed for the mentorship project.
-Graduated mentees may be eligible to receive travel funding to attend in-person events to speak and to network in order to further collaboration with others in the open source community.
-The total amount of the funds may vary and the awarding of these funds are subject to a combination of needs and impact.
+Graduated mentees are eligible to receive grant funding to travel to in-person events for speaking, attending, and networking as a way to foster further collaboration within the open-source community.
+The total grant amount may vary, and grants are awarded based on a combination of need and impact.

 # Questions?